keboola/developers-docs/extend/generic-extractor/api/index.md

 ## Retry Configuration
 Generic Extractor automatically retries failed HTTP requests.
 This is one of the big advantages over writing your own extractor from scratch.
 By default, Generic Extractor is configured in a very benevolent
-way: it will retry a lot and retry on most errors.
+way: it will retry a lot, and on most errors.
 You can tweak the retry setting to optimize the speed of an extraction or to avoid unwanted flooding of the API.

 Every HTTP response contains a [Status code](/extend/generic-extractor/tutorial/rest/#http-status) and,